An Effective Approach to Defect Prevention and its Critical Perspectives:

 #3) Code Review:

-Methods and Techniques for Defect Prevention
+Approaches and Procedures for Defect Prevention

-=> For more information on how this process is carried out, please refer to our Test Documentation Reviews article.
+=> For additional details on how this process is executed, please visit our Test Documentation Reviews article.

 I) Pareto Analysis: